 Japan’s participation in World War II almost bought an end to the Japanese puzzle box, and it took decades for the art to recover.

-To make a Japanese puzzle box requires skills one could only acquire from a 10 to 15-year long apprenticeship.
-During World War II many such apprentices were called for duty and sadly most didn’t return.
-This left a significant shortage of skilled artisans capable of producing puzzle boxes.
+To make such a box requires skills, one could only acquire from a 10 to 15-year long apprenticeship.
+During World War II, many such apprentices were called for duty, and sadly most didn’t return.
+This left a significant shortage of skilled artisans capable of producing them.

-The number of apprentices in Hakone has gradually increased since then and although exact numbers are hard to come by there still aren’t as many as there were prior to World War II.
+The number of apprentices in Hakone has gradually increased since then, and although exact numbers are hard to come by, there still aren’t nearly as many as there were before World War II.

 Making these patterns is no easy task by any stretch of the imagination.
 It involves highly skilled craftsmen who cut different colors of wood into paper-thin shapes and seamlessly join them together into a complex series of geometric patterns.

-Also, the use of yosegi marquetry is not confined to Japanese puzzle boxes alone as it’s often found adorning other items such as vases, trays, and chests.
+Also, the use of yosegi marquetry is not confined to this art alone as it’s often found adorning other items such as vases, trays, and chests.